[Analysis] Why Western military interventions remain necessary

 When French and Belgian soldiers decided to leave Rwanda in April 1994, instead of asking for a larger force, it led to a genocide that killed more than 1 million people.
 An enormous human cost of doing nothing, of which many are rightly ashamed to this day.

 The cost of doing nothing in Syria is also clear, to a certain extent.
-When the regime of president.
-Bashar al-Assad used chemical weapons against civilians in the summer of 2013, crossing US president Barack Obama's so-called red line, everyone expected a military intervention.
+When the regime of president Bashar al-Assad used chemical weapons against civilians in the summer of 2013, crossing US president Barack Obama's so-called red line, everyone expected a military intervention.

 At that time, the Assad regime was on the verge of faltering, and the Islamic State in Syria was virtually non-existent.